-- 2.3.1 Compliance with relevant occupational health and safety regulations is demonstrated.
-(Adapt) - 2.3.2 A worker safety program that meets the requirements of Annex C is developed, implemented and reviewed periodically.
-(Adapt) - 2.3.3 IGI (Drop) - 2.3.3.
-Records are kept on health and safety practices including accident rates, a description of the accidents and their causes, and lost time due to accidents.
-(Adapt IGI 2.3.4) - 2.3.4.
-The average frequency and severity of accidents over time are comparable to, or lower than, national or provincial forest workers averages, where those exist.
-If statistics on forest workers averages do not exist, the average frequency and severity of accidents over time remain low or are declining.
-(Adapt IGI 2.3.5) - 2.3.6 IGI (Drop) - 2.4 The Organization shall pay wages that meet or exceed minimum forest industry standards or other recognized forest industry wage agreements or living wages, where these are higher than the legal minimum wages.
+- 2.3.3 Use of personal protective equipment is enforced (Adopt IGI 2.3.3). - 2.3.4 Records are kept on health and safety practices including, a description of the accidents and their causes (Adapt IGI 2.3.4) - 2.3.5 Records of accidents and injuries at work demonstrate that the frequency and severity of accidents over time remain low or are declining.
+(Adapt IGI 2.3.5) - 2.3.6 The health and safety practices are reviewed and revised as required after major incidents or accidents.
+(Adopt IGI 2.3.6). - 2.4 The Organization shall pay wages that meet or exceed minimum forest industry standards or other recognized forest industry wage agreements or living wages, where these are higher than the legal minimum wages.
 When none of these exist, The Organization shall through engagement with workers develop mechanisms for determining living wages.
-(New) - 2.4.1 IGI (Drop) - 2.4.1 Remuneration, including wages and benefits (such as health and retirement provisions), for workers is comparable to or exceeds prevailing regional standards in the industry.
-(Adapt IGI 2.4.2) - 2.4.3 IGI (Drop) - 2.4.2 Wages, salaries and contracts are paid on time.
-(Adopt IGI 2.4.4) - 2.5 The Organization shall demonstrate that workers have job-specific training and supervision to safely and effectively implement the management plan and all management activities.
-(C7.3 P&C V4)
+(New) - 2.4.1 Wages received by workers meet or exceed: - 1. the minimum legal wage; or - 2. minimum comparable forestry standards.
+(Adapt IGI 2.4.1, 2.4.2) - 2.4.2 Wages, salaries and contracts are paid by on time.
+(Adapt IGI 2.4.4) - 2.5 The Organization shall demonstrate that workers have job-specific training and supervision to safely and effectively implement the management plan and all management activities.
+(C7.3 P&C V4) - 2.5.1 Workers, as well as forest owners, family members and volunteers conducting forest management activities on the Management Unit, have appropriate training and supervision such that they can safely and effectively implement forest management activities.
+(Adapt IGI 2.5.1)